-Trade skills are made up of 3 different non-combat categories which include, gathering, refining, and crafting, and there are several skills within each category.
+Trade skills are another form of New World character progression, and they are made up of 3 different non-combat categories which include, gathering, refining, and crafting, and there are several skills within each category.
 The max level of any trade skill is 200.

 New World Gathering is broken down into 5 different skill lines which include fishing, mining, skinning, logging, and harvesting.
 To progress, or level up a gathering skill you simply have to use that particular skill.
 The more you use it the better you become at performing that task.
 If you want to know more about gathering visit our gathering guide.

 There are 5 different skill lines within the refining category which are smelting, stone cutting, woodworking, tanning, and weaving.

 Smelters refine ore into ingots, stone cutting is used to refine stone into blocks and cut gemstones into gems in order to socket them into gear, woodworkers cut wood into lumber, tanners refine hide into leather, and weavers turn fiber into usable cloth.

 In order to level up each skill line you simply have to refine more materials.

 As you level up in a particular skill you will unlock the ability to refine higher quality resources which are in turn used to craft higher quality gear.
 You also become much more resource-efficient as higher-level refiners have a chance to gain extra refined resources while they refine.

 Just like with gathering and refining the more you craft within a particular skill line the higher you will progress within that particular line.
 So, if you want to make the best weapons in the game you would just acquire the needed materials, make your way to the applicable workstation in a settlement, and craft as many weapons as possible in order to level up your weaponsmithing skill.